tmobile/magentaA11y/_checklist-native/button.md

 - **Android Compose**
   - List of custom accessibility actions can be defined relatively easily in compose compared to Views using customActions.
   - Example: `modifier = Modifier.semantics { customActions = listOf(CustomAccessibilityAction(label = "", action = { true }))}`

+### Announcement examples
+- "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label
+  - **Note:** When the user has hints turned on in settings, "double tap to activate" will announce at the end of interactive controls.
+Testing should be done with hints turned on to ensure the user understands a control is interactive by hearing either "button" or "double tap to activate" or both.
+Announcements on Android devices vary slightly due to manufacturer.

+- "Label, button, double tap to activate"
+- "Label, <other text and content in cell>, button, double tap to activate" (grouping)
+- "Label, button, selected, double tap to activate" (selected state)
+- "Label, disabled" (disabled state)